Portrait of Kieran Silbert Brown

 (also Kieran Silbert Brown)

 I am a researcher and lecturer at the University of Oxford, working primarily on literature and economics (in the so-called 'Economic Humanities').
-In my spare time, I also consult on economic development, green energy and industrialisation.
+In my spare time, I also consult on economic development, green energy and industrialisation (find me on LinkedIn).
 As a Rhodes Scholar, I received my DPhil (PhD) in English from Hertford College, Oxford, in November 2024.
 I am currently working on turning my dissertation on Walter Benjamin's economic writings into a book.

-I have a forthcoming edited collection with Palgrave Macmillan due to be published at the end of the year, entitled Inflationary Modernities: Literature, Culture and Economy after 1789, and have published widely in peer reviewed journals on modernism, economy and critical theory.
+I have a forthcoming edited collection with Palgrave Macmillan due to be published at the end of the year, entitled Inflationary Modernities: Literature, Culture and Economy, and have published widely in peer reviewed journals on modernism, economy and critical theory.
+You can find my Google Scholar page.

 I lecture at Somerville College, Oxford.